 “When tram line 9 arrived, we would walk out the door, each with a baby under our arm.
 We ran alongside the tram and would get on at the next stop, completely out of breath.’Semmy Woortman, member of the Dutch Resistance Movement

 Verzetsmuseum is the final stop on the self-guided walking tour of Dutch Resistance sites – the Dutch Resistance Museum!
+This is one of the best museums in Amsterdam, particularly if you’re more into history than fine art.
 This is a small museum that gives tremendous insight into the everyday life of Nazi occupation in Amsterdam and those brave residents who took a stand.
 The museum houses many permanent exhibits depicting the streets of the city during German occupation in WWII.
 There are photographs, newspapers, mini-films, personal letters, and other artifacts that were recovered from the time.
 It’s the perfect way to wrap-up a day of learning about the Dutch Resistance Movement and the heroic, seemingly average, citizens who risked it all to help those who needed it most.

 Admission to the museum is €11 for adults.
 If you have the Tulip Ticket, Amsterdam City Pass or the Museum Card, admission is FREE!